 The magnetic field hazard associated with the CTOF system must be mitigated for both personnel and detectors.
-Normally no servicing work is to be done on the CTOF counters when the solenoid is energized.
+No service work is to be done on the CTOF counters when the solenoid is energized.
 This mitigates any hazards associated with personnel working in a strong magnetic field environment.
-However, there are specific situations where the upstream PMTs need to be accessed with the field on and personnel will be working within the 1 kG fringe field of the magnet.
-Personnel working in the proximity of the solenoid when it is energized must be concerned with the following hazards:
+All CTOF electronics and power supplies are located outside of the 5 G solenoid field boundary marked with labels on the floor of level-1 of the Space Frame as well as with a roped off boundary.
+Work outside of this boundary is allowed whenever hall access is possible.